fortrabbit/interview-task-php/README.md

 - Don't register the package on packagist
 - Don't create a `.phar`

+## Bonus

+Provide instructions in the README.md about how to install the tool on a macos/linux system, assuming `composer` and `php` is available.
+You can expect some command line experience from the user.
+For convenience, the command should be executable from any location without specifying the path to the executable.

 ## Timing

 - Please complete within 7 days